Fender Jaguar 1966 Blue

-This spectacularly clean 1966 Fender Jaguar vintage electric guitar in Lake Placid Blue Metallic finish came through the shop a few years ago.
-It was a joy to play and a fine example of a vintage Fender Jaguar guitar.
-I'm always a vintage Fender guitar buyer but I especially love the 1960s Fender Jaguar guitars.
-Contact me here to sell a vintage Fender guitar.
+This spectacularly clean Fender Jaguar 1966 vintage electric guitar in Lake Placid Blue Metallic finish came through the shop a few years ago.
+Vintage Fender Jaguars came in a variety of colors, but Lake Placid Blue is clearly one of my favorites.
+I'm always looking for nice examples of Fender Jaguar guitars so you can contact me here to sell a Fender guitar.

 I've been lucky enough to have a few custom color vintage Fender guitars come through the shop.
 Check these out:

 Knowing how to date a Fender Jaguar guitar is important to establishing its value.
 The Fender Jaguar debuted in 1962 and the original production run lasted until the mid 1970s.
 Here are the steps I got through for how to date a Fender Jaguar: Fender serial numbers, neck heel ink stamp, potentiometer codes, and features.
 Fender serial numbers are not the only way to date a Fender Jaguar since they're not necessarily consecutive and they're applied to a metal plate that can be easily swapped using only a screwdriver.
 This Fender Jaguar has a six digit serial number beginning with "166" on the plate with a large F on it.
 This serial number would indicate that it was made in 1966.

 We can also know how to date a Fender Jaguar by using the neck heel ink stamp.
 The neck heel ink stamp is found by removing the neck from the body which should only be done by a professional.
 The ink stamp on this guitar reads, "15MAY66B" where 15 = Jaguar model (not the day!), MAY = May month, 66 = 1966, and B is the standard nut width of 1 5/8".